stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 noon, and pennanted motors thronged the streets near the old Dutch church where an awning stretched from door to highway.
 No local event ever surpassed the Suydam-Gerritsen nuptials in tone and scale, and the party which escorted bride and groom to the Cunard Pier was, if not exactly the smartest, at least a solid page from the Social Register.
-At five o&rsquo;clock adieux were waved, and the ponderous liner edged away from the long pier, slowly turned its nose seaward, discarded its tug, and headed for the widening water spaces that led to old world wonders.
+At five o'clock adieux were waved, and the ponderous liner edged away from the long pier, slowly turned its nose seaward, discarded its tug, and headed for the widening water spaces that led to old world wonders.
 By night the outer harbour was cleared, and late passengers watched the stars twinkling above an